rmusser01/Infosec_Reference/Draft/PrivescPostEx.md

 				* NoPowerShell is a tool implemented in C# which supports executing PowerShell-like commands while remaining invisible to any PowerShell logging mechanisms.
 This .NET Framework 2 compatible binary can be loaded in Cobalt Strike to execute commands in-memory.
 No System.Management.Automation.dll is used; only native .NET libraries.
 An alternative usecase for NoPowerShell is to launch it as a DLL via rundll32.exe: rundll32 NoPowerShell.dll,main.
 			* [A Powerful New Tool: PowerLine - BHIS(2017)](https://www.youtube.com/watch?v=HiAtkLa8FOc)
 				* [PowerLine](https://github.com/fullmetalcache/PowerLine)
+				* Running into environments where the use of PowerShell is being monitored or is just flat-out disabled?
+Have you tried out the fantastic PowerOps framework but are wishing you could use something similar via Meterpreter, Empire, or other C2 channels?
+Look no further!
+In this talk, Brian Fehrman talks about his new PowerLine framework.
+He overviews the tool, walks you through how to use it, shows you how you can add additional PowerShell scripts with little effort, and demonstrates just how powerful (all pun intended) this little program can be!
 			* [psfire](https://github.com/curi0usJack/psfire)
 				* simple demo of using C# & System.Management.Automation.dll to run powershell code (b64 encoded) without powershell.exe
 * **PowerShell Desired State Configuration**<a name="winpsc"></a>